uggedal/going/README.md

 * Fix all inline TODOs in source.
 * Look into starting services with fresh environment, processgroup, stdinn/out/err.
-* Implement gracefull reloading of configurations by listening on SIGHUP and document usage with `kill -s HUP pid`.
 * Document requirements (kernel version) with note about usage of non-portable system calls.
 * Man page.